-Having an emergency roadside vehicle kit is an important part of being prepared for anything.
-Having the right kit can mean the difference between getting back on the road in one piece, and being stuck in a situation that could quickly turn ugly.
+Having an emergency roadside vehicle kit is an important part of being prepared.
+Having the right equipment can mean the difference between getting back on the road in one piece, and being stuck in a situation that could quickly turn ugly.

 Food & Water